algorithmica-org/algorithmica/content/english/hpc/simd/masking.md

 ### Searching

-In the next example, we need find a specific value in an array and return its position:
+In the next example, we need to find a specific value in an array and return its position:

 ```c++
 const int N = (1<<12);